 I’m not sure why I watched it.
 I felt I should, but I was debunking nearly everything said on TV.
 I didn’t even hit 25% of what I was saying in this article, because I didn’t want it to reach 10 thousand words.

-If this were a real review, I’d give it 0.1 stars.
+Nevertheless, if this was a real Vaxxed review (well, it is), I’d give it 0.1 stars.
 Only because the first 90 seconds were accurate.